 In reading Hugh Rankin's book, "North Carolina in the American Revolution," it says that the British required that all inhabitants in the area where my Brutons lived had to go to Wilmington to take an oath of allegiance to the King.
 On 1 August 1781 the British marched out of Wilmington on an expedition to punish all those who had not complied.

-I searched the NC State Archives and the British National Archives on-line but I couldn't find any records relating to any such records.
+I searched the NC State Archives and the British National Archives on-line but I couldn't find any reference to any such records.

 Does anyone know if these records exist?
-Or who could help me find them in Raleigh or London?
+Or who could help me find them in London?

 Notify Administrator about this message?

 |Home | Help | About Us | Site Index | Jobs | PRIVACY | Affiliate|